top of page

 Myth 4: Solar Energy is Bad for the Environment

-In terms of disposal, many companies offer recycling programs for old solar panels, reducing the impact on landfills.
+Many companies offer recycling programs for old solar panels, reducing the impact on landfills.
 By harnessing sunlight, solar energy helps mitigate climate change and reduces dependence on fossil fuels, making it an eco-friendly solution.

 Myth 5: Solar Energy is Only for Warm Climates